youssufhebish/google_maps_pick_place/README.md

 Parameter | Type | Description
 --------- | ---- | -----------
-apiKey | String | Google Map Api Token searchLanguage | String | Language for search getResult | Function(FullAddress)? | Method of Getting the address and position initialPosition | LatLng | Initial position of the map in case there's no location and GPS is off enableMyLocationButton | bool | Enable or disable the My Location button
+apiKey | String | Google Map Api Token mapLanguage | Language | map's language used in search and other widgets getResult | Function(FullAddress)? | Method of Getting the address and position initialPosition | LatLng | Initial position of the map in case there's no location and GPS is off enableMyLocationButton | bool | Enable or disable the My Location button